libretro/libretro-database/README.md

 - [`cht`](cht) Cheat codes to various games, collected from any available source on the web including by manual contributions by users who haved used RetroArch's built-in [memory address/value search feature](https://docs.libretro.com/guides/cheat-codes/#retroarch-new-cheat-code-searching) to construct new cheat codes.
 - [`cursors`](cursors) Provides methods in order to query the playlists
-- [`dat`](dat) Customized DAT files, maintained by the libretro team, including items that do/did not have contemporary documentation by upstream catalogging groups (e.g. "Virtual Console" variants).
+- [`dat`](dat) Customized DAT files maintained by the libretro team, including items that do/did not have contemporary documentation by upstream catalogging groups, e.g. "Virtual Console" variants of SNES games.
+Also includes some imports from upstream in order to establish precedence in the compilation, e.g. GameCube data from GameTDB.
     - SNES Virtual Console Variants
 - [`metadat`](metadat) Various metadata and third-party DATs.
 Examples:
   - [`no-intro`](metadat/no-intro) Bulk import from upstream No-Intro databases.
 Generally non-disc-based systems.